Search

 Biography

-In the 2024/25 season he will debut the roles of Wurm in the opera Luisa Miller by G. Verdi, at the Osnabrück Theater (Germany), König Krax in Die Reise zu Planet 9 by P. Valtinoni at the Deutsche Oper am Rhein in Düsseldorf, Sarastro in The Magic Flute by W. A. Mozart, and Don Magnifico in La Cenerentola by G. Rossini, both at the Theater Detmold.
+In the 2024/25 season he has debuted the roles of Wurm in the opera Luisa Miller by G. Verdi, at the Osnabrück Theater (Germany), König Krax in Die Reise zu Planet 9 by P. Valtinoni at the Deutsche Oper am Rhein in Düsseldorf, and Sarastro in The Magic Flute by W.A.
+Mozart, and Don Magnifico in La Cenerentola by G. Rossini, both at the Theater Detmold, where he is ensemble member.